 According To Scripture!

 How many times must a righteous person sin in order to lose his salvation?
 Must it be lifestyle or continuous sinning?
-Does one have to practice sin before he becomes lost?
+Does one have to practice sin before he becomes rejected by God?
+Is that what true Christian beliefs about God are?
 Let's look at God's word.

 Other Scriptures reveal the same devastating truth, refuting the idea that continual or lifestyle sinning is the only way we can lose salvation.
 For example: